strimzi/strimzi-kafka-oauth/examples/README-authz.md

 Let's create a configuration for user `bob` who has full ability to manage everything on Kafka cluster `cluster2`.

-First, `bob` will authenticate to Keycloak server with username and password and get a refresh token.
+First, `bob` will authenticate to Keycloak server with his username and password and get a refresh token.

 ```
 export TOKEN_ENDPOINT=http://keycloak:8080/auth/realms/kafka-authz/protocol/openid-connect/token